intel/xpumanager/xpumd/level-zero-go/level-zero-stub/README.md

 path to the configuration file.
 If it is not set, the stub starts with an empty state.

+> **IMPORTANT:** The stub driver is stateless and idempotent.
+The state is
+> owned by the configuration file alone.
+No Level-Zero API call may modify the
+> state, and every call must return exactly and only what the loaded
+> configuration says.
+That is, the same call with the same arguments always
+> returns the same thing.
+>
+> In other words, the stub driver does not remember what was written (through
+> setters), does not allocate or free anything that an API call created or
+> deleted, and does not consume the data that it hands out.
+Setters validate
+> their arguments and return.
+Values that an API returns are either configured
+> in the YAML or derived from the configuration and the arguments of the call
+> where applicable.
+Anything that a real driver tracks at run time is expressed
+> as an error injected with `ReturnValues` or as configured state, not as stub
+> state.
+Also, the stub driver does not cross-check the properties / configuration
+> between functions: e.g. `X.Properties` (returned by `XGetProperties()`) does
+> not affect how `X.GetState()` behaves (this is solely determined by `X.State`
+> from the configuration file).
+A call that must report an unsupported feature
+> is told so with `UnsupportedFeatures` or `ReturnValues`, or an empty value
+> for nullable fields.
+>
+> This keeps the tests reproducible and independent of their execution order,
+> and keeps the configuration file a complete description of what a test sees.
+>
+> **NOTE:** Functionality for plugging in custom state handlers (e.g. to enable
+> round-trip testing of setters and getters, or to simulate a device that
+> changes state over time) is planned for as a future enhancement.
+The
+> idempotent behavior described above is also an essential enabler for this.

 ## Configuration file format

 An example: